The Assumption of Mary: 12 Things to Know and Share

 Jimmy was born in Texas, grew up nominally Protestant, but at age 20 experienced a profound conversion to Christ.
 Planning on becoming a Protestant pastor or seminary professor, he started an intensive study of the Bible.
 But the more he immersed himself in Scripture the more he found to support the Catholic faith.
 Eventually, he entered the Catholic Church.
 His conversion story, “A Triumph and a Tragedy,” is published in Surprised by Truth.
 Besides being an author, Jimmy is the Senior Apologist at Catholic Answers, a contributing editor to Catholic Answers Magazine, and a weekly guest on “Catholic Answers Live.”

-In the United States, it is a holy day of obligation (in years when it does not fall on a Monday).
+In the United States, it is a holy day of obligation (in years when it does not fall on a Saturday or Monday).

 What is the Assumption of Mary, how did it come to be defined, and what relevance does it have for our lives?